Why Is Gastric Balloon Procedure Performed?

 - Avoid drinking during meals.
 Because this can cause you to feel full very quickly, feel bloated or vomit.

-- Some foods such as pasta and soft bread can stick to your gastric balloon.
+- Some food such as pasta and soft bread can stick to your gastric balloon.